The non-credit Rochester Scholars classes are offered for one-, two-, and three-week sessions over the summer for rising 9-12 grade students.

 Yes, housing is available for all summer sessions.

-A limited number of scholarships are available and will be awarded based on need and/or merit.
+A limited number of scholarships are available and will be awarded on the basis of financial need.
 Awards are primarily for tuition, and most scholarships only cover a portion of tuition expenses.
-Students are encouraged to seek other sources of funding in addition to applying for a Pre-College Programs scholarship.
-Awarded scholarships can only be used for the requested session and are nontransferable.
-Scholarship applications received after the deadline cannot be considered.
-Scholarship forms are available for download here.
+Students are encouraged to seek other sources of funding.
+Awarded funds can only be used for the requested session and are nontransferable.
+Applications received after the deadline cannot be considered.

 Will I get my first choice class selection?